martinssipenko/terraform-provider-gocd/README.md

 __NOTE__: `terraform` does not currently provide a way to easily install 3rd party providers.
 Until this is implemented, the `tf-install-provider` utility can be used to copy the provider binary to the correct location.

+__NOTE__: Given the requirements by hashicorp for SLA's to be set for importing providers into the `hashicorp-provider` github organisation, and as I am but one person on this, there's little chance this will become an officially sanctioned terraform provider.

 ## Components

  - Data